lincolnloop/django-debug-logging/README.rst

 Nexus_ - This is a pluggable admin app created by the Disqus team.
 It is used to present the UI for reviewing your debug logs.

+Picklefield_ - Used to saved pickled versions of settings, sql queries, and cache calls to the database.

 Installation
 ------------